-If your image colors appear incorrect, you may need to change the PC Signal setting in the projector's Extended menu to Component.
+If your image colors appear incorrect, you may need to change the Input Signal setting in the projector's Extended menu.

 Note: If you connected a game console, it may take a few seconds for your image to appear when you switch to the game console's input source.
-To reduce the potential lag in response time to game commands, set your game console's output format to a progressive signal of 480p or 720p.
+To reduce the potential lag in response time to game commands, set your game console's output format to a progressive signal of 480p, 720p, or higher.
 See your game console documentation for instructions.

-You can also select the Fast setting using the Fast/Fine button on the remote control to reduce lag time.
+You can also select the Fast Image Processing setting to reduce lag time.